kaddu341/ChatGIT/README.md

 ## Description

-chatGIT is a python package that utilizes
+chatGIT is a python package that utilizes chatGPT to automatically generate commands

 ## Features